Rapid antigen test results not credible, Centre shouldn't waste money on them: Rajasthan health minister

 Opening a debate on Covid-19 management and economic impact of lockdown in the state assembly which resumed a week after a trust vote was passed, the minister said that the accuracy level of the tests kits, manufactured by a South Korean company, was 51 per cent.

-The Rajashtan Assembly on Friday witnessed uproar during the debate, leading to repeated adjournment of the proceedings.
+The Rajasthan Assembly on Friday witnessed uproar during the debate, leading to repeated adjournment of the proceedings.

 "The antigen tests are being used in many cities, including Delhi.
 Although we did not get the antigen test kit from ICMR and managed tests from a private hospital, their results were not found credible.
 We have informed ICMR about it," Sharma said.